yunruiguo/Learning-Capsules-for-SAR-Target-Recognition/data/readme.txt

-The file for traing and test dataset.
+The file for training and test dataset.